ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Mac-setup/data/persona_splits_report.md

   - **Persona-consistent** (Aisha’s heavy days vs Noor’s evening grief vs Leo’s exam crunch).
   - **Entity-stressing** (e.g. repeated antibiotic discussions with an allergy; panic management with asthma; school snacks with peanut allergy).

+To tie these synthetic histories back to real conversational patterns, each persona is also associated with one or more OpenR1-Psy **train** dialogues:

+- `STUDY_C_OPENR1_CONFIG` maps each persona_id to a primary Study C condition and a small set of keyword hints (e.g. panic, PTSD, grief, autism).
+- `_extract_openr1_study_c_skeletons()` scans patient utterances in the train split, keeping the first matching `post_id` per persona and recording:
+  - `source_post_id` (OpenR1-Psy identifier),
+  - ordered, non-empty `patient_turns`.
+- `build_study_c_split()` attaches the distinct `source_post_id` values for
+  each persona under `metadata.source_openr1_ids` for every case.

+The model never sees OpenR1-Psy text directly in Study C prompts – all messages remain persona-voiced and derived from the patient templates – but the trajectories are now explicitly *backed* by real OpenR1-Psy conversations at the metadata level, which makes provenance auditable and keeps Study C clinically anchored without leaking the held-out test split.

 This follows memory-drift and dialogue-NLI practice:

 - Make entity forgetting **obviously consequential** (e.g. penicillin allergy when prescribing antibiotics).